 Galcom International’s ministry focuses on “low-powered” broadcasting only.
 Low-powered radio broadcasting is typically considered to be any station with a transmitter of 2,000 watts of power or less.
 Other technical missions such as Trans World Radio (TWR) and HCJB can help with high-powered broadcasting needs.

-The use of low powered broadcasting is spreading rapidly worldwide due to the following factors:
+The use of low-powered broadcasting is spreading rapidly worldwide in the following ways:

 New micro technology has improved quality and reduced the size of components.
 An entire radio station can fit into one suitcase and studio equipment in another.
 Installation takes only a few days.
 Also, in very remote areas a low-powered station can run completely off of solar or wind-generated power.

 Politically, it is easier in many countries to receive approval for a low powered or community license than a large commercial station license.

 The cost of a low-powered FM-radio station is relatively low.
 Transmitter prices for 10 watts to 2,000 watts typically range from $1,500 up to $20,000 US dollars.
 The cost for a basic semi-professional radio studio is approximately $4,000.
 However, a complete basic station can be installed for as little as $4,800 for transmitter, antenna and studio.